xflr6/concepts/README.rst

     >>> c  # doctest: +ELLIPSIS
     <Context object mapping 3 objects to 4 properties at 0x...>

+You can also load contexts from files in different **plain-text formats**, see below.

 After creation, the parsed content of the table is available on the **context object**.